Ircama/osm-carto-tutorials/pages/10_osm-rendering-process.md

 ## Process to render data

+Mapnik reads the following sources to render the tiles:

+* Mapnik XML, generated by compiling the OpenStreetMap Carto files and including all rendering definitions
+* PostGIS data, via queries and configuration included in Mapnik XML
+* Shapefiles data, via configuration included in Mapnik XML

 The process to generate the Mapnik XML file from the OpenStreetMap Carto sources is the following:

-Mapnik reads the following sources to render the tiles:

-* Mapnik XML, generated by compiling the OpenStreetMap Carto files
-* PostGIS, via queries and configuration included in Mapnik XML
-* shapefiles, via configuration included in Mapnik XML

 |                             | |Mapnik XML ![xml][xml]|
 |                             | |↓|